 Traditionally, organizations were structured rigidly, and information tended to flow in one direction only – downward.
 With agile performance management, the work environment becomes more collaborative.
 The focus is on creating something more level than the traditional hierarchical structure, and this is reflected in peer-based feedback being worked into reviews and ongoing performance-related conversations.

-This method allows those around an employee or on the same team as the employee to provide their feedback (both to the employee being reviewed and to management).
-A peer-based feedback system can be an invaluable solution that offers significant benefits that go beyond what is possible with a manager-employee review.
-Often, employees value the opinion and feedback of peers more than they do those of leaders.
-Peers are also often better able to put suggestions for improvement in different terms that help an employee grasp the importance of the changes as applied to their daily responsibilities.
+This method allows those around an employee or on the same team as the employee to provide feedback (both to the employee being reviewed and to management).
+A peer-based feedback system can be an invaluable solution offering significant benefits beyond what is possible with a manager-employee review.
+Often, employees value the opinions and feedback of peers more than they do those of leaders.
+Peers are also frequently better able to suggest improvement in different terms that help employees grasp the importance of the changes as applied to their daily responsibilities.

 Less Reliving the Past

 With conventional performance management, the focus is almost entirely on the past.
 This is natural, as the conversation surrounds failures in the past.
 However, it must be understood that a backward-facing stance ultimately drags the entire company down.
-Not only that but many times, employees find it challenging to apply lessons from past experiences to new ones, particularly if those two experiences are very dissimilar.
+Not only that, but employees often find it challenging to apply lessons from past experiences to new ones, mainly if those two experiences are very dissimilar.

 With agile performance management, there is a focus on today and tomorrow rather than yesterday.
-This is in part due to the increasing focus on regular conversations surrounding improvements.
+This is partly due to the increasing emphasis on regular conversations surrounding improvements.
 Rather than taking a look back once or twice a year, weekly check-ins allow the conversation to turn toward how lessons can be incorporated into situations the employee is facing today and might face tomorrow.

 Coaching Is the Norm